-For the purposes of this competition, "underserved communities" are those with:
+For the purposes of this competition, for a community to be considered a "park desert," there must be:

-- (1) No existing parks; - (2) Some existing parks, but not enough to support the size of the population of the service area or otherwise able to satisfy existing recreational demand; or - (3) Some existing parks (potentially even an adequate number) that are so deteriorated/obsolete or underdeveloped that a major redevelopment or rehabilitation is necessary to significantly increase the number of people or user groups who could be served in a way that would be equivalent to a new park.
+- 1. no existing parks within a .5-mile radius of the community(ies) to be served by the park (not the radius of the proposed park); or - 2. one or two small parks within a .5-mile radius of the community(ies) that is/are not large enough to support the size of the population of the service area, or otherwise unable to provide a variety of recreational opportunities; or - 3. one or two existing parks (potentially of adequate size), including the park that is being addressed in this project, that is/are so obsolete or underdeveloped that a major redevelopment or rehabilitation is necessary to be able to significantly increase the number of people or user groups who could be served in a way that would be equivalent to a new park; or - 4. existing parks that are inaccessible to the target community due to physical barriers such as transportation infrastructure, rivers, etc.